 All members who were on the Financial Adviser Register (FAR) as at 31st December 2018 and wish to provide personal advice to retail clients post 31 December 2021 are required to complete FASEA’s exam (assuming extensions are legislated).
-FASEA has published practice exam questions that can be found on their website.
+In early January 2020, FASEA updated its exam guidance to include a further practice question.